Ameyoko Shopping Street: Dive into Tokyo's Bustling Bargain Bazaar!

 What can you see & do at Ameyoko market?

-• Street food paradise: This is a major highlight!
+What to eat in Ameyoko: This is a major highlight!
 You'll find an incredible array of delicious and affordable street food from all over Asia.
 Think juicy takoyaki (octopus balls), savoury yakitori (grilled skewers), fresh seafood skewers, kebabs, Chinese buns, and plenty of fresh fruit, especially the famous fresh fruit skewers – perfect for a refreshing bite.
+Ameyoko also has quite a few Halal eateries.

 Japansophy’s Top Tips!

-• An oasis of calm: If the bustle gets too much, climb up the small flight of stone steps to Marishiten Tokudaiji Buddhist temple for a break.
+An oasis of calm: If the bustle gets too much, climb up the small flight of stone steps to Marishiten Tokudaiji Buddhist temple for a break.
 Dedicated to the goddess of Good Luck, the temple is an idyllic oasis right in the middle of the craziness of Ameyoko market.
+Read our article about Marishiten Tokudai temple here for more details.

 Other attractions nearby: